 - Monitoring the activity and state of workers, patients, or elderly people, e.g. in smart homes with wearables sensors and/or video analysis (e.g., working from home aka „homeoffice“ or Ambient Assisted Living).

 - Extension of existing health or training-oriented products, e.g. addition of further sensor technology and evaluation methods.

-- Quantification of load or stress in the work environment, e.g. through real-time monitoring of back strain during work.
+- Quantification of load, stress, and well-being in work environments, e.g. through real-time monitoring of back strain during work.

 - Design of intelligent feedback mechanisms, e.g. to mobilize a more active lifestyle among sedentary populations.

 - Optimization and risk reduction of analog work processes, e.g. through additional digital support during welding work.